 A.K.
-PANDEY\, V.K.
-SINGH\\, A.K.
-SHARMA\, S.N.
-TIWARI\, G. MISHRA\, R.K.S.
-YADAV\\\, V.N.
-MISHRA\\\\#
+PANDEY, V.K.
+SINGH, A.K.
+SHARMA, S.N.
+TIWARI, G. MISHRA, R.K.S.
+YADAV, V.N.
+MISHRA

-\Department of Physics, "K.S.
+Department of Physics, "K.S.
 Saket" P.G.
-College, Ayodhya (UP), India \\Uttar Pradesh Higher Education Service Comission, Prayagraj (UP), India \\\Department of Physics, S.P.M.G.D.C.
-Bhadohi, India \\\\Department of Physics, "Shree Ramswaroop" Memorial Group of Professional Studies, Lucknow (UP), India, \e-mail: vnvictorious@gmail.com
+College, Ayodhya (UP), India Uttar Pradesh Higher Education Service Comission, Prayagraj (UP), India Department of Physics, S.P.M.G.D.C.
+Bhadohi, India Department of Physics, "Shree Ramswaroop" Memorial Group of Professional Studies, Lucknow (UP), India, [#]e-mail: vnvictorious@gmail.com

 Abstract.
 The piperidine put deep attention to research due to their pharmacological activity and hence drug designing.
 The derivatives of piperidine have important activities against cancers and tumor disease.
-Cancer is the most difficult disease in the world (WHO) which is basically considered to be the uncontrolled growth of abnormal cells.
+Cancer most difficult diseases in the world (WHO) which is basically considered by the uncontrolled growth of abnormal cells.
 In present communication structural and vibrational features of piperidine derivatives 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one has been computed based on theoretical quantum chemical approach.
-The primary aspects of piperidine derivatives 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one structure has been calculated by using optimized geometry, spectroscopic behavior, chemical reactivity and molecular docking analysis.
+The primary aspects piperidine derivatives 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one structure has been calculated by using optimized geometry, spectroscopic behavior, chemical reactivity and moleculardocking analysis.
 The info about coupled of modes were founded in vibrational features of the molecule.
-The stability of the chemical reactivity of 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one was predicted by using HOMO-LUMO energy gap.
-The molecular electrostatic surface potential (MESP) plot utilizes overall picture of accretion of charges on separate atoms in molecule which very useful predict the nucleophilic and electrophilic charge center.
-The pharmacological importance of piperidine derivatives 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one is established by calculated biological activity.
-The inhibition properties and chemical reactivity of piperidine derivatives 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one are well-known by chemical reactivity descriptors by using HOMO-LUMO energies.
-The inhibition potentials of piperidine derivatives 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one are established by calculated lipophilicity, aqueous solubility, and binding affinity.
+The stability chemical reactivity of 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one were predicted by using HOMO-LUMO energy gap.
+The molecular electrostatic surface potential (MESP) plot utilizes overall picture of accretion of charges on separate atoms in molecule which are very useful predict the nucleophilic and electrophilic charge center.
+Thepharmacological importance of piperidine derivatives 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-oneare established by calculated biological activity.
+The inhibition properties and chemical reactivity of piperidine derivatives 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one is well-known by chemical reactivity descriptors by using HOMO-LUMO energies.
+The inhibition potentials ofpiperidine derivatives 3-(hydroxymethyl)-3methyl-2,6-diphenylpiperidin-4-oneestablished by calculated lipophilicity, aqueous solubility, and binding affinity.
 The docking of molecule has been also performed with suitable target.

-Key words: Piperidine, biological activity, quantum chemical approach introduction, docking.
+Key words: Piperidin, biological activity, quantum chemical approach introduction, docking.